 Updating the private forestry support system

-In the spring of 2021, the Estonian Private Forest Centre identified the satisfaction of private forest owners and their wishes for the future, which were linked to the Natura subsidy for private forest land.
-The results of the survey will be used by the Estonian Private Forest Centre and the Estonian Private Forest Association for a more in-depth study in 2024, with which they will identify problem areas and possible solutions involving the Natura subsidy.
+In the spring of 2021, the Estonian Private Forest Centre (from January 2023 - the Environmental Investment Centre) identified the satisfaction of private forest owners and their wishes for the future, which were linked to the Natura subsidy for private forest land.
+The results of the survey will be used by the the Environmental Investment Centre and by the Estonian Private Forest Association for a more in-depth study in 2024, with which they will identify problem areas and possible solutions regarding the Natura subsidy.

 Establishment of active measures